 ‘There’s nothing worse than description … No, characterization is worse,’ a ghostwriter called Joshua Cohen says while writing the memoir of an internet mogul named Joshua Cohen in Book of Numbers (2015) by Joshua Cohen; ‘the only record of my one life would be this record of another’s’.
 Book of Numbers is an extravagant example of ‘autofiction’, a term coined in the seventies by Serge Doubrovsky to designate literature that suggests the narrator is its author because they share the same name or other biographical elements.
 Autofiction has in fact been around, in various forms, since Lawrence Sterne wrote A Sentimental Journey and Margaret Cavendish wrote The Description of a New World, Called The Blazing-World; ironically, given autofiction’s avant-garde status, it could even be argued that the novel had its inception in the form.
-Now the current literary tote bag, autofiction has exponents everywhere from Paul Auster to Will Self; two of the critical darlings and bestsellers of recent years, Karl Ove Knausgaard’s My Struggle series and Elena Ferrante’s Neapolitan saga, and five of the eight novels shortlisted for the latest Rathbones Folio Prize were autofictions.
+Now the current literary tote bag, autofiction has exponents everywhere from Paul Auster to Will Self; two of the critical darlings and bestsellers of recent years, Karl Ove Knausgaard’s My Struggle series and Elena Ferrante’s Neapolitan saga, and five of the eight novels shortlisted for last year’s Rathbones Folio Prize were autofictions.
 Critically acclaimed authors such as Rachel Cusk have transitioned from writing conventional novels in favour of autofiction.
 The movement even has a website.

 Autofiction directly contravenes the unwritten contract between author and readers